23052015/balkan-cottage/README.md

 #### Fixed Bugs
 * When deploying the error " at=error code=H10 desc="App crashed" method=GET path="/" " occured which caused the homepage to crash.
 The problem was in the config vars
   CLOUDINARY_URL which by mistake contained invalid values.
 This bug was resolved by correcting the CLOUDINARY_URL .
+* Beside the content, code was also displayed on menu.html page.
+The bug was fixed by adding {{ variable_name | safe }}

 ### Heroku Deployment